-We’ve all had days that seem to pass by in a mundane fog.
-Somehow you woke up, travelled, went through the workday, commuted home, had dinner, maybe took the dog for a walk, watched the news, went to bed and fell asleep.
-The next day you can’t easily remember what happened the day before.
+We’ve all had workdays that seem to pass by in a blur; we woke up, travelled, worked through the day, commuted home, had dinner, went to the gym, or took the dog for a walk, watched the news, went to bed and fell asleep.
+The next day we can’t easily remember what happened the day before.

 Here are some suggestions.

 One thing that makes a big difference to daily well-being is to find somewhere undisturbed to meditate for ten to fifteen minutes, before the main activities of the day.
 Simply sit quietly following your breath, allowing your mind to become quieter and your body to relax.
 If it helps, use an app like the Insight Timer to time the duration of your meditation.

 A typical workday is naturally punctuated by activities that have a beginning, middle, and end, which we can use to help embed mindfulness.

 - Before: See if you can find time before the activity starts to take a minute or two to bring yourself into the moment by connecting your attention to your body, breath, and senses.